Terms of Service

 7.3 Data Residency

-All personal information is stored and processed within Australia, specifically in the ap-southeast-2 (Sydney) region.
-This includes our database (Supabase Postgres, ap-southeast-2), our AI inference endpoint (AWS Bedrock, ap-southeast-2), document storage (Supabase Storage, ap-southeast-2), and our application runtime (Vercel syd1).
-We do not transfer personal information outside Australia.
+Personal information is stored and processed within Australia, specifically in the ap-southeast-2 (Sydney) region.
+This includes our database (Supabase Postgres, ap-southeast-2), our AI inference endpoint (AWS Bedrock, ap-southeast-2), object storage and long-term archival (Supabase Storage and AWS S3 with Object Lock, ap-southeast-2), and our application runtime (Vercel syd1).

 7.4 Data Security